 In addition to the draft updated Strategy Plan, there will also be an opportunity to provide input into the review of the World Heritage Management Plan for the REB & Carlton Gardens.
 A Ministerial appointed Steering Committee has responsibility for the preparation of a World Heritage Management Plan for the REB & Carlton Gardens.
 The process for reviewing and approving a World Heritage Management Plan is set out in Part 9, Division 3 of the Heritage Act 2017 (VIC).
-The review of the World Heritage Management Plan document is expected to commence in 2021.
+The review of the World Heritage Management Plan is currently being undertaken.